link5669/CTF/notes.markdown

-##THINGS TO TEST

-adding multiple players to one team in one command

-break/place block behavior while one person has the flag

-behavior while two people have the flag

-joining new world, spawn point?

-ask opinion on joining world
+change name colors - done?
+should not be able to score if both flags are stolen no pvp in teams adding multiple players to team w one command doesnt work - need lennie to fix turn off peaceful for spawn eggs scoreboard doesnt update player count

+center thing
+make goal platform invincible
+cant place anything on top of it